bloodstiller/bloodstiller.com/content/Walkthroughs/EvilCups-box.md

     -   **PostScript Printers**:
         -   Primarily used for configuring PostScript printers, but they can also be used by CUPS to manage non-PostScript printers by mapping specific print features.
     -   **Driver Customization**:
-        -   Often included with printer drivers or downloaded from the printer manufacturer’s website, ensuring that all printer features are available to the user.
+        -   Often included with printer drivers or downloaded from the printer manufacturer's website, ensuring that all printer features are available to the user.

 -   **Security and Maintenance**:
     -   **Misconfiguration Issues**: